geelark-tech/geelark-openapi/docs/en/Cloud Phone API/Webhook/Instruction.md

-[TOC]

 - GeeLark will push some operation results to developers via Webhook.
-After setting the Webhook URL, developers can handle these events, For common callback types, please refer to:[Callback Type](https://open.geelark.com/api/callback-type &quot;Callback Type&quot;)
+After setting the Webhook URL, developers can handle these events, For common callback types, please refer to:[Callback Type](https://open.geelark.com/api/callback-type "Callback Type")

 ### Interface Authentication
 User-defined callback interface authentication is consistent with the authentication for requesting the Geelark API.